 Refers to the achievement of project's targets.
 Assessing performance means comparing what the project was expected to achieve (the planned targets) with what the project has achieved, or has been achieving, by means of implementation of its planned activities.
 Performance indicators are measured in relation to the baseline and targets informed in the logical framework.
-The availability of indicators, baselines and targets previous to project implementation is the main requisite to assess performance, since it allows 'before' and 'after' comparisons between the initial situation before project implementation and the final situation after project implementation.
+The availability of indicators, baselines and targets previous to project implementation is the main requisite to assess performance, since it allows 'before' and 'after' comparisons between the initial situation before project implementation.